izderadicka/xapi-back/README.md

 v.0.3.4 - option to restore snapshot as VM v.0.3.5 - config file could be in home directory ( default)
-v.0.3.8 - possibility to send log via email
+v.0.3.8 - possibility to send log via email v.0.4.1 - VMs can have same name
+				- backup repository is not compatible with previous versions !
+				- rename after restore